Sumed pipeline

-The Sumed Pipeline (also known as the Suez-Mediterranean Pipeline) is an oil pipeline in Egypt, running from the Ain Sokhna terminal in the Gulf of Suez, near the Red Sea, to offshore Sidi Kerir port, Alexandria in the Mediterranean Sea.
+The Sumed Pipeline (also known as the Suez-Mediterranean Pipeline) is an oil pipeline in Egypt, running from the Ain Sokhna terminal in the Gulf of Suez, the northernmost terminus of the Red Sea, to offshore Sidi Kerir port, Alexandria in the Mediterranean Sea.
 It provides an alternative to the Suez Canal for transporting oil from the Persian Gulf region to the Mediterranean.

 History

 The project for an oil pipeline from the Red Sea to the Mediterranean commenced after the extended closure of the Suez Canal following the Six-Day War in June 1967.
 Establishment of the pipeline company was agreed in 1973 between five Arab governments.
 The Sumed pipeline was opened in 1977.

 Technical description

 The Sumed pipeline is 320 km long.
 It consists of two parallel lines of 42 in diameter.
 Its capacity is 2.5 Moilbbl/d.
 In 2009 it carried 1.1 Moilbbl/d.

 Operator

 The pipeline is owned by the Arab Petroleum Pipeline Company/Sumed Company, a joint venture of EGPC (50%, Egypt), Saudi Aramco (15%, Saudi Arabia), IPIC (15%, the United Arab Emirates), three Kuwaiti companies (each of 5%), and QatarEnergy (5%, Qatar).